datarttu/sujuikoDB/docs/KNOWN_ISSUES.md

 For tram stops, this issue can be examined with `db/patches/find_missnapped_tram_stops.sql` and fixed manually with `db/patches/move_misplaced_stops.sql`.
 Bus stops have not yet been reviewed but fixes on them can be appended to the same patch file.

+Note that some stops are located correctly in the 2D map, but they might still be on a bridge and get incorrectly attached to the link going under that bridge, for example.
+See e.g. stop `1341104 / 2304` in Kehä I, Pakila.
+These stops have to be manually moved far away enough from incorrect links.

 ### Invalid OSM topology

 Some OSM ways do not connect to each other as they should do and would seem to.